 Dr Greenfield has extensive experience as a Board Director on company and CRC boards.
 He has worked widely with industry on projects spanning the biotechnology, water and energy sectors.

-Dr Greenfield is a Fellow of the Australian Academy of Technological Sciences and Engineering, and the Institution of Chemical Engineers, UK and an Honorary Fellow of the Institution of Engineers, Australia.
+Dr Greenfield is a Fellow of the Australian Academy of Technology and Engineering, and the Institution of Chemical Engineers, UK and an Honorary Fellow of the Institution of Engineers, Australia.